ElektraInitiative/libelektra/src/plugins/default-value-calculation/README.md

 2. a `return` statement which can either be another key, constant or arithmetic expression

+Conditionals always require an `else` statement to guarantee a return value.

 #### Testing if Key exists
 `(! ../key/B)` evaluates to true if the key `../key/A` doesn't exist, to false if it exists.

 ## Open Questions

+### Unreturnable defaults after changes to other keys
 Imagine the following case:
 ```
 Key A = int